mehulagg/gitlab_test/doc/user/project/integrations/jira.md

 # GitLab Jira integration

-GitLab Issues are a powerful tool for discussing ideas and planning and tracking work.
+GitLab Issues are a powerful tool for discussing ideas, planning work, and tracking work.
 However, many organizations have been using Jira for these purposes and have extensive data and business processes built into it.

-While you can always migrate content and process from Jira to GitLab Issues, you can also opt to continue using Jira and use it together with GitLab through our integration.
+These organizations have the following options:

+- Migrate content and process to GitLab Issues.
+- Use GitLab together with Jira.

+Integrating GitLab and Jira can be a temporary, or permanent arrangement.
+For example, organizations can integrate the two systems while planning a migration from Jira to GitLab.

+There are two integration options available:

+- Basic integration
+- Jira development panel

+Integrating GitLab and Jira provides the following features:

+- Cross-reference GitLab commits and MRs with Jira issues.
+- Add comments to Jira issues with Git commits.
+- Close a Jira issue with Git commits.
+- Transition a Jira issue with Git commits.[^1]
+- Record time tracking information against an issue.[^1]

+[^1] Only available with the Jira development panel.

+---

 For a video demonstration of integration with Jira, watch [GitLab workflow with Jira issues and Jenkins pipelines](https://youtu.be/Jn-_fyra7xQ).